Jeffrey Bowyer-Chapman: Career

 Bowyer-Chapman began his modeling career at age 15 after friends and school teachers nudged him toward that career path.
 His first test shoot was in Calgary.
 He began making decent money at the job around age 18 or 19, shooting advertorials, catalogs, and campaigns for brands such as Levi's and American Apparel.
 He is represented by Wilhelmina Models.

 Alongside modeling, Bowyer-Chapman also began an acting career, making his screen debut in the gay-themed film Shock to the System (2006).
 He was named one of "Five of the Best..." in Out magazine's 2007 feature article "Canada's Coolest" and was listed in Mwinda magazine's 2009 special issue "The 10 Most Beautiful Africans In Entertainment".
 He has modeled in many countries including the United States, Canada, South Africa, and Europe.
 He has also modeled in international campaigns for American Apparel and Levi's.

 He went on to appear in the television series Noah's Arc and The L Word, and well as the film The Break-Up Artist (2009).
 From 2009 to 2011, Bowyer-Chapman had a recurring role in the Syfy series Stargate Universe.

 In 2012, he starred alongside Jussie Smollett in Patrik-Ian Polk's LGBT-themed romantic comedy-drama film The Skinny.
 In 2015, he began starring alongside Constance Zimmer and Shiri Appleby in the critically acclaimed Lifetime dark comedy-drama series Unreal, playing the role of Jay, a gay reality television producer.
 In 2016, Bowyer-Chapman appeared in the comedy film Dirty Grandpa.
 In 2018, Bowyer-Chapman joined the cast of the FX anthology series American Horror Story for its eighth season, subtitled Apocalypse.

 In September 2019, he was announced as one of the three permanent judges on the first season of Canada's Drag Race, the Canadian version of RuPaul's Drag Race.
-As the show aired, Bowyer-Chapman was negatively received by many Drag Race fans and was subjected to what was deemed as "racist" comments from some fans online.
+As the show aired, Bowyer-Chapman was negatively received by many Drag Race fans and was subjected to racist comments from some fans online.
 At the suggestion of RuPaul, he deleted his Twitter account.
 He also felt uncomfortable during the production, commenting about a producer who encouraged him to be "the sassy one".
 In March 2021, it was announced that he would not be returning for the second season.

 In May 2021, Bowyer-Chapman and his Canada's Drag Race co-judges Brooke Lynn Hytes and Stacey McKenzie won the Canadian Screen Award for Best Host or Presenter in a Factual or Reality/Competition Series at the 9th Canadian Screen Awards.

 Personal life

-Bowyer-Chapman came out publicly as gay in a 2016 interview.
+In 2016, Bowyer-Chapman came out publicly as gay.